hansenjn/AdipoQ/README.md

 A comprehensive User Guide is available [here](https://github.com/hansenjn/AdipoQ/blob/main/User%20Guide/AdipoQ_User_Guide_V20211130.pdf).

+_(Please note that the User Guide is currently not up-to-date with the latest versions of AdipoQ Preparator and Analyzer - an updated version will be available here very soon!
+Meanwhile, to see what changed since 30th of November, when this User Guide was written, check out the release notes of the plugins when downloading the plugins.
+Alternatively, have a look at our up-to-date quick start guides below.)_

 In addition, we provide a quick-start and an example guide for analyzing cells and histological samples.

 ### Analysis of cultured cells - guides
 -  [Quick-start guide](https://github.com/hansenjn/AdipoQ/blob/main/User%20Guide/AdipoQ%20User%20Guide-QuickStart_fluorescent%20cells_v3.pdf) that teaches you the most important information for a first try of AdipoQ on an image of cultured cells.
--  [Example guide](https://github.com/hansenjn/AdipoQ/blob/main/User%20Guide/AdipoQ%20Walk%20Through%20Guide_fluorescent_v3.pdf) that shows you how to analyze an exemplary fluorescence microscopy image of cultured adipocytes using AdipoQ.
+-  [Example guide](https://github.com/hansenjn/AdipoQ/blob/main/User%20Guide/AdipoQ%20Walk%20Through%20Guide_fluorescent_v3.pdf) that walks you through the analysis of an example fluorescence microscopy image of cultured adipocytes using AdipoQ.
 The images used in the guide can be downloaded here:
     - [Day4-FI_Sh_s37.tif](https://github.com/hansenjn/AdipoQ/raw/main/User%20Guide/Example%20Files%20Cultured%20Cells/Day4-FI_Sh_s37.tif)
     - [Day0-ctrl_Sh_s174.tif](https://github.com/hansenjn/AdipoQ/raw/main/User%20Guide/Example%20Files%20Cultured%20Cells/Day0-ctrl_Sh_s174.tif)
+-  Soon we will provide here also a quick-start guide for using machine-learning (StarDist)-based predictions to detect nuclei in AdipoQ (meanwhile, see the [Release notes for AdipoQ Preparator version v0.2.0](https://github.com/hansenjn/AdipoQ_Preparator/releases/tag/v0.2.0), where StarDist was first implemented)

 ### Analysis of histological images - guides
-- Soon available
+- Quick-start guide that teaches you the most important information for a first try of AdipoQ on an image of HE-labeled adipose tissue: _(Currently prepared - Soon available)_
+- Example guide that walks you through the analysis of an example image of HE-labeled adipose tissue with AdipoQ: _(Currently prepared - Soon available)_.
+The image used in the guide can be downloaded here: _(Currently prepared - Soon available)_

 ## How to cite?